melezhik/sparky/README.md

 # Sparky workflow in 4 lines:

     $ sparkyd # run Sparky daemon to build your projects
-    $ raku bin/sparky-web.raku # run Sparky web ui to see build statuses and reports
+    $ raku bin/sparky-web.raku # run Sparky web UI to see build statuses and reports
     $ nano ~/.sparky/projects/my-project/sparrowfile  # write a build scenario
     $ firefox 127.0.0.1:3000 # see what's happening